abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l .
 list entire files only under current directory

+$ l \
+list entire links only under current directory

+So just put suffix / to mean searching for directory,
+suffix . to mean searching for file,
+suffix \\ to mean searching for link

 $ l \\/
-list every file and directory under / (root) directory the preceding \ is to diffrentiate it with second use above
+list every filesystem type under / (root) directory entirely the preceding \\ is to diffrentiate it with second use above

 $ l -s -i *.bin
 query any object having 'bin' name suffix then list it with the size and file information under current directory entirely